kubernetes/autoscaler/vertical-pod-autoscaler/docs/features.md

 ## CPU Recommendation Rounding

-VPA can now provide CPU recommendations rounded to user-specified values, making it easier to interpret and configure resources.
+VPA can provide CPU recommendations rounded to user-specified values, making it easier to interpret and configure resources.
 This feature is controlled by the `--round-cpu-millicores` flag in the recommender component.

 When enabled, CPU recommendations will be:
 - Rounded to the nearest multiple of the specified millicore value